mmuller88/mmblog/content/thankful-eng/index.md

 I would also like to thank my family from Brazil.
 I had the luck to visit them in Brazil in 2018 and hope to do so again in 2021.

-I would also like to thank my former colleagues from Alfresco and Object.
+As well thank you to my former colleagues from Alfresco and Object.
 They have shaped me a lot and made me a better developer.

-We have only recently started living in the beautiful city of Ludwigslust.
+We have only recently started living in the beautiful city called Ludwigslust.
 Not far from us we have found a great young family with whom we like to spend time.
 They are kind people and loving parents.
 Thank you very much that you are here and that we can have you as friends.

 At the very beginning I thanked God.
 I also want to thank God's church here in Ludwigslust.
-For me, the Ludwigslust Regional Church Community is a valuable community with the goal of doing good and proclaiming God's word.
+For me, the Landeskirchliche Gemeinschaft Ludwigslust  (church community) is a valuable community with the goal of doing good and proclaiming God's word.
 Thank you very much for letting me be your member.

 # Summary
 Gratitude is a great thing and makes life more beautiful.
 It creates a positive feeling for the person to whom the gratitude is directed and for the one who expresses it.
 I hope you liked this slightly different stem anyway.
 Write me what you are thankful for.